sjinks/qt_eventdispatcher_libev/README.md

 **Unsupported features**
 * `QSocketNotifier::Exception` (libev offers no support for this)
-* undocumented `QCoreApplication::watchUnixSignal()` is not supported (GLib dispatcher does not support it either; this feature has been removed from Qt 5 anyway)
+* undocumented `QCoreApplication::watchUnixSignal()` is not supported (GLib dispatcher does not support it either; this feature was removed from Qt 5 anyway)

 **Requirements**
 * libev >= 4.0